 The University of Minnesota is making real-time, difficult decisions in response to COVID-19, while also keeping the wellbeing of students, faculty, and staff at the forefront.
 Learn about changes to campus life here.
 And see how the University is leading on the front lines of COVID-19 treatment, therapies, and vaccines here.

-To address urgent needs, the University established two new funds focused on providing COVID-19 relief to core priorities.
+To address urgent needs, the University established three new funds focused on providing COVID-19 relief to core priorities.

 You can help